Travel Insurance and Brexit – What will be the situation with travel ?

 If you a planning a trip to Europe next summer, Brexit might be a reality by then or not !!
 You are probably thinking of taking your European Health Insurance Card (EHIC) with you on your trip.

-The European Health Insurance Card is not a substitute for Travel Insurance as it does not cover repatriation back to the United Kingdom or some Pre Existing Medical Conditions.
+The European Health Insurance Card is not a substitute for Travel Insurance as it does not cover Repatriation back to the United Kingdom or cover some Pre Existing Medical Conditions.

-This card will also not cover you whilst you are taking part in some Sports and Activities.
+This card will also not cover you whilst you are taking part in most Sports and Activities.

 Get a quote online and we are here to help if you have any questions.